 DAR committees work with and for young people.

 American History Essay Contest: for students in grades 5 through 8.
 Awards are given on chapter, state, and national levels.
-Winning essays are printed in the DAR Magazine and national winners are presented during Continental Congress in April.
+Winning essays are printed in the DAR Magazine and national winners are presented during Continental Congress.